acme-networks/acme-public-docs/faq/faq_en.md

 ### 8.3 Can Minors Use AcmeVPN?
 No. AcmeVPN services are only provided to adult users:
-- **Age restriction**: Users must have reached the age of majority in their jurisdiction of residence/service use location (typically 18 years old) to register and use services;
+- **Age restriction**: Users must have reached the age of majority in their jurisdiction of residence/service use location (typically 18 years old) to register and use the services;
-- **Guardian responsibility**: If an account user is discovered to be a minor, we will immediately terminate the account;
+- **Guardian responsibility**: If an account user is discovered to be a minor, we shall immediately terminate services;
-- **No refunds**: For account terminations caused by minor use, no refund services are provided;
+- **No refunds**: For service terminations caused by minor use, no refund services are provided;
 - **Legal compliance**: This restriction is to ensure services comply with relevant legal and regulatory requirements;
 - **Recommendation**: If minors need to use VPN services, they should use other appropriate services under the guidance and supervision of guardians.